 Who better to spend the day with than your favourite furry friend?
 And as we head into fall and winter, White Rock welcomes pups back to the promenade!
-Unfortunately, you can’t take your dogs onto the pier.
-But don’t worry, Fido doesn’t have to miss out on the fun!
+Unfortunately, you can’t take your dogs out along the pier, but don’t worry, Fido doesn’t have to miss out on the fun!
 Here are 6 terrific places in White Rock to hang with man’s (or woman’s) best friend.

 Dogs are allowed to stroll the White Rock Promenade, on a leash, from October 1 to March 31.
 Unfortunately, outside of those dates, they’ll have to hang out at one of the other pup-friendly spots mentioned.